LinkedIn Profile Scraping with LLM

 page_source = driver.page_source

-page_source captures the fully rendered DOM — including JavaScript-rendered content that would be missing from a plain HTTP request.
+page_source captures the fully rendered page.
+It includes the JavaScript content that a plain HTTP request would miss.

 Parsing with BeautifulSoup